Providing Medical Services and Supplies

 International Medical Corps is mobilising resources and staff to respond to Hurricane Dorian

-Dorian initially hit Puerto Rico, where many residents are still reeling from the devastation of 2017’s Hurricane Maria, with winds of 75 mph and heavy localised rainfall, particularly in Vieques and Culebra.
+Dorian initially hit Puerto Rico, where many residents are still reeling from the devastation of 2017’s Hurricane Maria, with winds of 75 mph and heavy localized rainfall.
 It then developed into a dangerous Category 5 storm before slamming into the northwestern Bahamas, where it caused significant damage.
-When it made contact, with sustained wind speeds of 185 mph and gusts of up to 220 mph, it was the strongest hurricane in modern records for the Bahamas, where the death toll has risen to 45—a number expected to rise further still as assessments continue.
+When it made contact, with sustained wind speeds of 185 mph, gusts of up to 220 mph and storm surges as high as 23 feet, it was the strongest hurricane in modern records for the Bahamas, where the death toll has risen to 58—a number expected to rise further still as assessments continue.

 International Medical Corps’ Response

-In response to the devastation caused by Hurricane Dorian in the Bahamas, International Medical Corps has deployed an emergency response team, consisting of doctors, nurses, logisticians, health and psychosocial support services (MHPSS) specialists, and water, sanitation and hygiene (WASH) specialists.
-The Bahamian government has asked us to help lead assessment efforts throughout Grand Bahama, which has a population of more than 50,000, and to provide medical care for the eastern and central parts of the island, which were the most affected by the storm and where the health system has been decimated.
-In Nassau and Grand Bahama, we currently have more than 20 specialists on the ground—including doctors, nurses, mental health staff, and water, hygiene and sanitation support—to address urgent needs through mobile units as well as through our emergency medical health facility.
+In response to the devastation caused by Hurricane Dorian in the Bahamas, International Medical Corps has deployed an emergency response team consisting of doctors, nurses, logisticians, mental health and psychosocial support services (MHPSS) specialists, and water, sanitation and hygiene (WASH) specialists.
+The Bahamian government asked us to help lead assessment efforts throughout Grand Bahama island, which has a population of more than 50,000, and to provide medical care throughout the island, especially in the central and eastern portions, which were the most affected by the storm and where the health system has been decimated.
+In Nassau and on Grand Bahama, we currently have more than 20 specialists on the ground to address urgent needs through mobile units as well as through our emergency medical health facility.

 In Puerto Rico, International Medical Corps’ field team will continue to coordinate with the Federal Emergency Management Agency, the Department of Health and the Puerto Rico Emergency Management Agency (PREMA) as operations return to normal in the country.